Installing your C library for end users¶

-Every just-makeit project is also a distributable C library.
+Your generated project is already a distributable C library.
+After

 The end user needs the following tools — just-makeit itself is not required: